What Are the Specialized High Schools?

 Test Supports and Accommodations

 Students with disabilities who have IEPs or approved 504 Accommodation Plans and English Language Learners are eligible for test supports and accommodations.
 ELL accommodations are available for students up to two years after they reach proficiency on the New York State English as a Second Language Achievement Test (NYSESLAT).
 Work with your school counselor to confirm accommodations for your audition and/or test.
-Learn more about special education in NYC and tests for English Language Learners in the links below.
+Learn more about special education in NYC and tests for English Language Learners.

 Find Out More